 To get an unsecured loan or line of credit for your business, you’ll first need to prove that you’re the company’s owner and authorized to borrow on its behalf.

 If you’re getting an unsecured loan, the lender will also likely check your personal credit and finances, especially if it’s demanding a personal guarantee for the loan.

 - Proof of identity: A driver’s license or similar that also lists your birthdate.
 Every lender will want this to make sure you’re who you say you are.

 - Personal bank statements: This is less common, but they may ask if you’re offering a personal guarantee.
 It backs up your promise to pay the loan if your business can’t.

 - Tax returns: Few lenders will ask for these unless you have an unusual financial situation.
 But it doesn’t hurt to have them handy.

 Usually, the lender will check your credit, so you don’t have to have a report ready yourself.
 Almost every lender will check your personal credit, especially if you’re offering a personal guarantee.
-But since your personal credit is an important factor of determining your eligibility for small business loans, it’s smart to check your score yourself before applying.
+But since your personal credit is an important factor in determining your eligibility for small business loans, check your score yourself before applying.